dikshyam/Dikshya-s-Websitw/content/home/demo.md

 **What's New?**

+'''{r eval=false}
 - **[Pandas 101](https://github.com/dikshyam/DSBA6156-AML/tree/master/Pandas101)**
 - **[My Internship Experience](https://meetdikshya.netlify.com/post/amazon/)**
+'''

 **Quote of the Week**

-Only two things are infinite, the universe and human stupidity, and I'm not sure about the former: Albert Einstein.
+_Only two things are infinite, the universe and human stupidity, and I'm not sure about the former_: Albert Einstein.